-We talk about scenario analysis, or scenario mapping, especially in our series of articles S&T Happens: Surviving and Thriving in a VUCA World.
+We refer to scenario analysis, or scenario mapping in our series of articles S&T Happens: Surviving and Thriving in a VUCA World.

 Teal Unicorns at work